Man struggling to read because of cataracts

 How do I schedule my cataract surgery with CEENTA?

 Whether you’ve committed to cataract surgery or are still on the fence, it all starts with a consultation.
 CEENTA’s ophthalmologists and cataract surgeons can examine your eyes and recommend the right surgical method and lens options for you.
-Schedule your cataract consultation with Dr. Rao in Matthews or Monroe online, through your myCEENTAchart account, or by calling 704-295-3000.
+Schedule your cataract consultation with Dr. Rao in Matthews or Monroe online or through your myCEENTAchart account.

 This blog is for informational purposes only.
-For specific medical questions, please consult your physician.
-To make an appointment with a CEENTA eye doctor, you may schedule online, through myCEENTAchart, or by calling 704-295-3000.
+For specific medical questions, please consult your physician

 You may also be interested in